Feminist brutalization of boys

 5 billion dollars to persecute men

-The Albanese leftist government has allocated almost 5 billion dollars to the feminists to persecute men and lock them up wherever possible.
+The Albanese leftist government has allocated almost 5 billion dollars to feminists to persecute men and lock them up wherever possible.
 It is an irony that Janice Fiamengo’s latest comment has just appeared.

 The Victim is Always Female